Growyourbrand.net Reference notes on brand consequence May 2026

 The Decision Context

 Language learning has a brutal retention problem.
 People like the idea of speaking another language, but daily practice is easy to abandon.
-The brand challenge is not only convincing someone to start.
+The brand challenge is not merely convincing someone to start.
 It is helping them return when the novelty fades.

 Duolingo became a useful archive case because the product made habit formation visible.
 The lesson path, streak, reminders, rewards, and owl character all turned practice into a sequence of small decisions the learner could understand.